sambbhavgarg/PracticeJava/AntColonyOptimization/README.md

 - visitCity(int currentIndex, int city): ability to visit a specific city
 - visited(int i): remember visited cities
 - trailLength(double graph[][]): keep track of the trail length

+## AntColonyOptimization.java

+- AntColonyOptimization(int noOfCities)
+  - Creates a random matrix(graph) of the dim. no.OfCities x no.OfCities.